Contact Us for a Free Consultation 818-394-7835

 Negligence

-Claims, though, depending on a liability theory.
-Law does not generally award money solely because of the injury.
+Claims, though, depend on a liability theory.
+The law does not generally award money solely because of the injury.
 Negligence is the primary liability theory relating to pool accidents.

 Chemical burns